Marc-Anderson/activitywatch-custom/README.md

     - **Modes:**
         - **Start:**
             * Reads the current task label from the environment variable `KMVAR_Local_Task_Label`.
+            * Reads the current task comment from the environment variable `KMVAR_Local_Task_Comment`.
             * Stops the most recent stopwatch event if one is running.
             * creates a new stopwatch event with the provided label via the ActivityWatch api.
+                * if a comment was provided it adds the comment to the event
             * Prints `task started: {task_label}` to the console.
         - **Stop:**
             * Stops the most recent stopwatch event.